- Data Sheets

 Lead-free soldering is more an issue of "when", rather than "if", anymore.
 In order to be prepared for the inevitable switch to lead-free soldering, companies should begin the search for suitable lead-free products and processes for their unique applications as soon as possible.
 Only when companies have hands-on experience with lead-free electronics assembly will there be complete confidence in the viability of lead-free soldering and an understanding of what to expect from this dramatic process change.

-This site is intended to guide the future users of lead-free solders to the most appropriate lead-free alloys and processes for their applications.
+Our lead-free solder support teams can guide the future users of lead-free solders to the most appropriate lead-free alloys and processes for their applications.
 Please feel free to contact AIM at anytime so that we may be of assistance during this transition period.
 Whether you choose to implement lead-free assembly, sample a lead-free alloy, or simply have a technical question to be answered, AIM is your source for the latest in lead-free soldering technology.